-At UW-Milwaukee, people are our greatest asset.
-Accordingly, a large portion of our budget — roughly 50 percent — goes toward compensating the faculty, academic staff and classified staff who support our education and research missions.
-In addition to the more than 5,300 members of the faculty and staff, the university also employs more than 3,000 undergraduate students.
+At UW–Milwaukee, people are our greatest asset.
+Accordingly, a large portion of our budget—roughly 50 percent—goes toward compensating the faculty, academic staff, and classified staff who support our education and research missions.
+In addition to the more than 4,800 members of the faculty and staff, the university also employs over 2,800 undergraduate students.

 Though UW–Milwaukee strives to keep higher education affordable, for many students and families, additional help is needed.
 In 2014‐15, 3 in 4 of UW–Milwaukee undergraduates received some form of financial aid, including student loans.

 - Through a combination of federal, state, and gift funding, many students received some financial aid.
 Although we have less aid available than some peer institutions, we work to be good stewards of limited resources by targeting available funds to students with the greatest need.

 - The bottom pie chart shows annual grants, scholarships, loans and other aid for UW-Milwaukee students.
 Loans include subsidized, unsubsidized, private, state and institutional.